Economic, News, Security, Social July 28, 2026

 Short Link:

-The Deputy Head of Humanitarian Affairs at the Organization of Islamic Cooperation (OIC) highlighted the education of girls as a crucial element for Afghanistan’s development in a recent media dialogue, expressing the organization’s readiness to seek solutions aligned with both societal values and governmental expectations.
+The Deputy Head of Humanitarian Affairs at the Organization of Islamic Cooperation has stated that educating girls is crucial for the development of Afghanistan.
+He announced the organization’s readiness to find solutions in line with community values and government requests…

 The Critical Role of Girls’ Education in National Development

-Khalil Ibrahim Okor, the Deputy Secretary-General of the OIC’s humanitarian affairs sector, described girls’ access to education in Afghanistan as a vital and strategic issue.
-He emphasized that education not only enhances individual capabilities but also serves as the backbone of the country’s economic and social development.
-Okor confirmed that the OIC is prepared to collaborate with Kabul authorities to address existing challenges.
+Khalil Ibrahim Okur, the Deputy Director General of Humanitarian Affairs at the Organization of Islamic Cooperation (OIC), recently described access to education for girls in Afghanistan as vital and strategic.
+He emphasized that education not only enhances individual capabilities but also constitutes the backbone of the country’s economic and social development.
+He asserted that the OIC is prepared to engage with Kabul authorities to address the existing challenges.

-Seeking Solutions Aligned with Societal and Government Values
+Seeking Solutions Aligned with Community and Government Values

-The senior OIC official expressed optimism that through mutual understanding and close cooperation with the Islamic Emirate, suitable solutions could be found to reopen educational institutions for girls.
-He pointed out that the primary objective is to reach a formula that guarantees the right to education while considering the concerns raised by the current government and various segments of society.
-According to him, the organization is willing to actively mediate to eliminate existing barriers.
+This senior OIC official expressed hope that through close cooperation and understanding with the Islamic Emirate, appropriate solutions could be identified for reopening educational institutions for girls.
+Mr. Okur noted that the main objective is to achieve a framework that guarantees the right to education while also considering the concerns raised by the current government and various segments of society.
+According to him, the organization is willing to play a proactive role in overcoming existing obstacles.

-The Voices of Students and the Needs of the Health Sector
+Voices of Students and the Need for Healthcare Professionals

-Despite the Islamic Emirate’s persistent assertions regarding the protection of rights for all citizens within the framework of Islamic law, it has been nearly four years since girls above the sixth grade and female university students have been barred from attending schools and universities.
-So far, no specific timeline or schedule has been announced for lifting these restrictions.
-Observers believe that meetings and mediations by organizations like the OIC could be key to breaking this educational deadlock in the country.
-In light of this situation, UN Security Council Calls for Urgent Changes in Taliban Policies Amid Afghanistan’s Humanitarian Crisis could provide critical insights into the ongoing challenges faced by Afghan women and their education.
+Despite the Islamic Emirate’s repeated emphasis on securing the rights of all residents within the framework of Islamic law, it has effectively prohibited girls above the sixth grade and female students from attending schools and universities for nearly four years.
+So far, no timetable or schedule has been announced for lifting these restrictions.
+Observers believe that discussions and mediations by organizations like the Organization of Islamic Cooperation could be key to breaking this educational deadlock in the country.

 Share this post!